 Many journals, reference books and other printed sources are available on open shelves.
 Our online catalogue can be used to search the core collection.
 Books must be returned to a member of the Archives team or left on a desk after use.

 Records under 30 years old are not open to members of the public under the Public Records Acts, 1958 and 1967, and BT policy.
 Our online catalogue can be used to search many of the archival documents.
+Please note that this online catalogue will soon be fully incorporated in to the BT Digital Archives launched in July 2013.
 Hard copy catalogues are available in the Searchroom also.
-Please ask for assistance if the records required cannot be found.
+Please ask for assistance if you can't find the records you are looking for.
 The Archivist reserves the right to withhold documents which are uncatalogued or in a fragile condition.

 Photographic, film and video collections

 The historical photographic collection is comprised of approximately half a million images on telecommunications themes dating to the last century.
-Although the cataogues for our photographs and motion content are not yet online they are accessible within the searchroom and, for the photographs, via a comprehensive subject picture library.
-A small sample of the images held can be viewed via the Image Gallery.
+Although the catalogues for our photographics and motion content are not yet online they are accessible within the searchroom and, for the photographs, via a comprehensive subject picture library. images from our two primary photographic series are available in the BT Digital Archives.